-Although a bit similar to a tariff classification, the country of origin classification is developed by the Ministry of Finance for the Customs Service's use.
-It is not regulated in the Custom Code of Ukraine.
+Although similar to tariff classification, the country of origin classification is developed by the Ministry of Finance for the Customs Service's use.
+It is not regulated in the Customs Code of Ukraine.
 The Country-of-Origin Advanced Ruling is valid for three years after adoption.
 The applicant may submit originals or notarized copies of all documents.
 Required documents include pictures, drawings, commercial information, and papers that provide information about processing in the country of origin (if available).
 The Customs Service has 30 days to adopt a ruling.
 If additional information is requested, the review period can be extended.
-The total review process must not exceed 150 days if all requested documents are provided.
-The Customs Service may refuse a country of origin ruling in cases when requested documents are not submitted or considered insufficient.
+The review process must not exceed 150 days if all requested documents are provided.
+The Customs Service may refuse a country of origin ruling when requested documents are not submitted or considered insufficient.
 The ruling is not final and can be recalled by the Customs Service.